Eurovision Song Contest 2019: Semi-final 2

+This semi-final featured Shalva Band performing "A Million Dreams" and mentalist Lior Suchard as interval acts.
+The British, German and Italian artists were then interviewed, and clips of their competing songs were played.

 Final

 The final took place on 18 May 2019 at 22:00 IDT (21:00 CEST).
 Twenty-six countries participated in the final, with all forty-one participating countries eligible to vote.
+The running order for the final was published on 17 May 2019.